Use this fall home maintenance checklist to prepare your home and yard for the cold weather and upcoming winter season.

 Remember to clean all your lawn and garden tools before you store them away.
 Drain fuel from all gas operated equipment such as lawn mowers, leaf blowers, and chain saws before storing away for the winter.
 Also test your snow blower and organize all your shovels and snow gear so they are accessible and ready to use for that first snow.

-- Home Safety Review– Replace your smoke alarm batteries and make sure you have one smoke alarm installed on every floor of our house.
-Consider installing a carbon monoxide detector.
+- Home Safety Review– Experts at PreFix (view their site here) may recommend that you replace your smoke alarm batteries and make sure that you have one smoke alarm installed on every floor of our house.
+This could prevent occasional repairs and maintain it for a longer duration.
+Also, consider installing a carbon monoxide detector.
 It’s an easy and expensive way to assure safety from this very harmful gas that is odorless and colorless.
 Your home should also have at least one fire extinguisher- especially in or near the kitchen.
 If you already have a fire extinguisher, check the pressure gauge and make sure the lock pin is firmly in place.
 It’s also good to review or create a fire escape plan that everyone in your home knows in case of emergency.

 - Pest Control– As the weather gets cold, pests and rodents will seek shelter indoors and look for a warm place to nest.
 To prevent this, repair any damaged door and window screens, screen the vents and openings to chimneys, seal cracks on the outside of the home especially near utility and pipe entries, and check weather stripping around basement windows and foundation and replace if necessary.